 This is an assembled version of what will be available as a kit capable of operating multiple Yaesu models.

-- Discounted partially assembled kits by popular demand.
-Includes fully assembled board with cables, DIN plug, and laser cut case left for the end user to assemble.
+- Includes fully assembled board with installation of the pre-programmed IC, soldering cables and DIN plug, and assembly into the case left for the customer.

 - Hardware Version 1